-An employee seeking a transfer to another work location shall submit a request for transfer to his/her Appointing Authority or his/her designee.
-Requests for a transfer shall be kept on file for a period of twelve (12) consecutive months from the date of submission by the employee seeking the transfer.
-Transfer requests not approved within this period must be resubmitted by the employee in order to remain active for consideration.
-Transfers shall be considered through an interview process, and where appropriate, implemented at the discretion of the Appointing Authority from those applicants who can adequately perform the duties of the position.
+- 1. Written requests for transfer /reassignment shall remain active and on file for a period of twelve (12) consecutive months from the date of submission by the employee seeking the transfer/reassignment.
+Transfer/reassignment requests not approved within this period must be re-submitted by the employee in order to remain active for consideration. - 2.
+Nothing in this Section shall be interpreted to preclude an employee from requesting and/or an Appointing Authority from granting any transfer/reassignment not referred to in this Section.